 David “Mac” Macmaster co-founded the Wisconsin Nicotine Treatment Integration Project (WiNTiP) with Dr. Eric Heiligenstein in 2008.
 Ever since, WiNTiP has advocated for the integration of tobacco treatment in Wisconsin behavioral health services.
+Mac has been in recovery from nicotine and alcohol for more than 60 years, and has also been in the addiction recovery field for half a century.
+To read more about Mac’s illustrious career from the eyes of experts in the field, click here.

 Below are resources from and about Mac: